TS-7553-V2-Sandbox

 Reboot Source

-The supervisory microcontroller is capable of saving and displaying the reason for the most recent reboot.
+The supervisory microcontroller can save and display the reason for the most recent reboot.
 This can be used to detect various errors that may occur in the field, as well as simple accounting of events.
 The source can be queried with tsmicroctl:

 tsmicroctl -i